Statisticshard · Past Paper

 More from Statistics

-- A coin is tossed.
-What is the probability of NOT getting a head?
+- A die is thrown.
+What is the probability of getting a number greater than 4?